-As described in Section 3.4.3 the operating range of the on-chip VCO is wide enough to guarantee a receive frequency range between 310 and 350MHz.
-The VCO signal is divided by 2 before applied to the mixer.
+As described in Section 3.4.3 the operating range of the on-chip VCO is 820 to 860 MHz with a nominal center frequency of 840MHz.
+This signal is divided by 2 before applied to the mixer in case of operation at 434 MHz.
 This local oscillator signal can be used to downconvert the RF signals both with high- or low-side injection at the mixer.
-High-side injection of the local oscillator has to be used for receive frequencies between 310 and 330 MHz.
-In this case the local oscillator frequency is calculated by adding the IF frequency (10.7 MHz) to the RF frequency.
-In this case the higher frequency of a FSK-modulated signal is demodulated as a logical one (high).
+The resulting receive frequency ranges then extend between 810 and 870MHz or between 400 and 440MHz.
+Low-side injection of the local oscillator has to be used for receive frequencies between 840 and 870MHz as well as high-side injection for receive frequencies below 840MHz.
+Corresponding to that in the 400MHz region low-side injection is applicable for receive frequencies above 420MHz, high-side injection below this frequency.
+Therefore for operation both in the 868 and the 434 MHz ISM bands low-side injection of the local oscillator has to be used.
+Then the local oscillator frequency is calculated by subtracting the IF frequency (10.7 MHz) from the RF frequency (434 or 868 MHz).
+Please note that no sign-inversion occurs in case of reception and demodulation of FSK-modulated signals.